Treatment can help resolve depression symptoms, but like many conditions, treatment doesn’t necessarily mean “cure.” Depression symptoms can relapse.

 - ruminating on negative experiences, mistakes, and painful memories

-- changes to the family structure, like divorce or having a child move away to college
+- changes to the family structure, such as divorce or having a child move away to college

-- hormonal changes, like going through puberty, pregnancy, or menopause
+- hormonal changes, such as puberty, pregnancy, or menopause

 If you’re experiencing symptoms of depression relapse, get treatment as soon as possible.

-Treatment can include a combination of different types of therapies and medications.
+Treatment can include a combination of different types of psychotherapies and medications.
 This includes:

 Medications your doctor may prescribe include: